 Here is how to do it:

-Other paints will blister off when exposed to increased temperatures.
-But, epoxy paints dry faster when exposed to hotter temperatures.
+- Set The Temperature – Other paints will blister off when exposed to increased temperatures.
+But, epoxy paints dry faster when exposed to increased temperatures.
 The temperature, however, should be set below 90 degrees F.

 Method 2: Increase Air Circulation

 Since 1-part epoxy dries through evaporation, you can increase the air circulation around the coating to make it dry faster.
 The improved air circulation will increase the evaporation rate of the solvent.